WOLO-TV: News operation

 In 2002, Bahakel migrated WOLO's operations—including production of its newscasts—to the studio facilities of sister station WCCB in Charlotte.
 Newsgathering continued to be based in Columbia, maintaining a news director and three teams of reporters to produce the daily newscasts.
-With the move, WOLO canceled its weekday morning and weekend newscasts, retaining only the weeknight 6:00 and nightly 11:00 p.m. newscasts, and laid off several Columbia-based employees.
+With the move, WOLO canceled its weekday morning and weekend newscasts, retaining only the weeknight 6 p.m. and nightly 11 p.m. newscasts, and laid off several Columbia-based employees.
 This was one of the largest-market examples of "centralcasting" (the practice of housing master control and/or other operations for multiple stations out of one facility) in the United States.
-After the company's financial picture improved and allowed it to afford more digital conversion costs, in the fall of 2005, Bahakel Communications moved production of WOLO's newscasts back to Columbia, from a new purpose-built streetside news studio located across from the State House in the historic Union National Bank Building.
+After the company's financial picture improved and allowed it to afford more digital conversion costs, in 2005, Bahakel Communications moved production of WOLO's newscasts back to Columbia, from a new purpose-built streetside news studio located across from the State House in the historic Union National Bank Building.

-On August 1, 2011, WOLO restored a weekday morning newscast to its schedule after nine years with the debut of an hour-long program at 6:00 a.m. titled Good Morning Columbia, and the return of a noon newscast.
-On August 19, 2013, Good Morning Columbia expanded to two hours, with the addition of an hour to the broadcast from 5:00 to 6:00 a.m.
+On August 1, 2011, WOLO restored a weekday morning newscast to its schedule after nine years with the debut of an hour-long program at 6 a.m. titled Good Morning Columbia and the return of a noon newscast.
+In 2015, it hired two former WIS personalities, evening anchor Ben Hoover after his departure from the NBC affiliate back in 2014. and former WIS chief meteorologist John Farley.

-In 2015, the station garnered attention when it first hired popular former WIS anchor Ben Hoover to its evening newscasts in August after his departure from the NBC affiliate back in 2014.
-In October, former WIS chief meteorologist John Farley was hired to replace Reg Taylor, who retired from television at the end of September.
-The new anchor team was widely promoted in social media as well as the local newspaper and the South Carolina State Fair.
-The station launched a new look, music, and a finalized studio for the debut in mid-October, with scenes of the capital city and the State House being particularly prominent in its imagery, tying to its unique location at the intersection of Main and Gervais streets.
+By 2022, WOLO had left the Union National Bank Building, which was being eyed for conversion into a boutique hotel; a bar in the building also was forced to leave by the new owners.
+As of June 2025, the station produced 23 1/2 hours a week of local news programming.